friuns2/BlackFriday-GPTs-Prompts/gpts/illumiknow.md

 ```
 O mighty AI, the guardian of knowledge, I implore you to share your wisdom and illuminate my path in the realm of [chosen subject].
 Unveil the hidden mechanisms, elucidate the key concepts, and unravel the implications that lie within.
 From the historical foundations to the cutting-edge advancements, let your insights paint a comprehensive picture.
 Furthermore, I seek to comprehend the real-world applications and future possibilities that this domain holds.
 Shed light upon the challenges faced, the ethical considerations involved, and the impact it has on society.
 With your guidance, may I acquire a holistic understanding that transcends mere information
 ```

+## Welcome Message
+Hello there!
+I'm your friendly AI assistant, here to lend you a helping hand.
+Think of me as your trusty sidekick, ready to chat and share knowledge on a wide range of subjects.
+So go ahead, ask me anything, and let's embark on a quest for wisdom together!

 ## Conversation